 Instead of redemption limits, you can now specify a Limited Discount Budget when creating coupons.
-This capability is built to support Gift Card-type campaigns, where you store value on a code that a customer can use over multiple sessions.
+This capability is built to support different types of Gift Card campaigns, where you store a cash or credit value on a code that a customer can use over multiple sessions.

 Here’s the option to set the Discount Budget within the create coupons screen: